 - WCCHS was able to bill for RHC services at the initial RHC location

 - WCCHS received the appropriate payment for RHC services

 - Stroudwater and WCCHS developed an action plan to deploy for the remaining stand-alone physician practices

 WCCHS received its RHC designation several months before submitting its first bill as an RHC, and RHCs are required to use their RHC billing number within 12 months.
 Since WCCHS was grandfathered in under the cost-based reimbursement methodology, before a legislative change that significantly reduced the reimbursement rate for Medicare, the loss of the RHC billing number would have required WCCHS to reapply for the RHC program and receive reimbursement at the lower rate.

 Our team brought the situation to the attention of WCCHS leaders, and they prioritized submitting a bill as an RHC within the allotted time.
 WCCHS was able to maintain its current RHC billing number and the higher reimbursement rate methodology, which created a much more favorable financial picture for the RHC.

 Prior to the project with Stroudwater, the team at WCCHS had limited knowledge of the RHC designation requirements.
 After completion of the project, the WCCHS team is equipped with the knowledge and experience to work independently to complete the transition of the remaining practices.

-“Amy and Zach’s knowledge and expertise complement each other very well, and what felt like an overwhelming project, wasn’t with their help,” said Katie Ksiezarczyk, CPC, CPB, Wyoming County Community Health System.
+“Amy’s knowledge and expertise on what felt like an overwhelming project, wasn’t with their help,” said Katie Ksiezarczyk, CPC, CPB, Wyoming County Community Health System.
 “Having a knowledgeable and fun team to work with made for an enjoyable project and I truly enjoyed working with them.”